7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 1.md

 `reverse(Bin)`:

-Constructing a binary is much like constructing a list, but instead of using cons, `|`, to add element to a binary you use a comma: `<< ItemToAdd, SomeBinary/binary >>`.
+Constructing a binary is much like constructing a list, but instead of using cons, `|`, to add an element to a binary you use a comma: `<< ItemToAdd, SomeBinary/binary >>`.
 And when pattern matching binaries, the equivalent of:

      [H|T]